Guide to E-Scooter and PMD Laws for Singapore Riders

-E-scooters (which are a type of personal mobility device, or PMD) have recently been growing in popularity in Singapore.
+E-scooters (which are a type of personal mobility device, or PMD) are a common sight in Singapore.
 These devices can be especially helpful for those who have reduced mobility, or who need to move between several relatively nearby locations multiple times a day, or who simply appreciate the added convenience of having another transportation option.

 The use of e-scooters on public paths in Singapore is governed by the Active Mobility Act (AMA), which fully came into effect on 1 May 2018.
-Riders of e-scooters and other PMDs should be mindful of their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters/other PMDs seized.
+Riders of e-scooters and other PMDs should be mindful of their rights and obligations under Singapore’s e-scooter laws to avoid being fined, jailed or even having their e-scooters/other PMDs seized.

 This article covers the following: